-Nicolas Bosetti, Senior Researcher, Centre for London
+Nicolas Bosetti, Research Manager, Centre for London

-The project will look at the following questions:
+This project explored the following questions:

 - How can temporary use make a greater contribution to the city?